 The XUA profile supports complex environments, for example one where two different trust domains are operating under different technology, procedures, role-models, etc. They are cooperating in the XDS Affinity domain under an overarching trust relationship policy (See ITI TF-2x: Appendix L) that indicates that these differences can be rationalized.
 The XDS transactions are transferring control from one entity to another, for example, when using XDS to exchange data between a single doctor practice and large multi-site hospital.
-It is not likely that they will all agree to the same access control model (organizational roles, functional roles, workflows, permissions, etc).
+It is not likely that they will all agree to the same access control model (organizational roles, functional roles, workflows, permissions,

+2075 to the same access control model (organizational roles, functional roles, worknows, permissions, etc).
 It is not necessary to have the same access control across these entities, but it is reasonable that at the policy level they will agree to a set of processing rules.
 This illustrates an important fact that the XUA is useful for security audit logging, but is to a lesser extent useful for access controls.